vorthain/vorthain-react-state/README.md

 });
 ```

+## Philosophy

+Vorthain prioritizes **developer experience over performance optimization**.
+The core principles are:

+- Most apps don't need surgical re-renders
+- Simple, readable code prevents more bugs than complex optimizations
+- Developer productivity matters more than milliseconds
+- You can always optimize later if needed

+If you disagree with these priorities, consider using [Zustand](https://github.com/pmndrs/zustand), [Jotai](https://jotai.org/), or [Redux Toolkit](https://redux-toolkit.js.org/) instead.

 ## Why Vorthain?

-- **🎯 Zero Boilerplate** - No actions, reducers, or dispatch
+- **🎯 Zero Boilerplate** - No actions, reducers, or dispatch calls
-- **🔄 Automatic Updates** - Components re-render when accessed data changes
+- **🔄 Automatic Updates** - Components re-render when state changes
-- **🏎️ Granular** - Only components using changed data update
 - **🧠 Natural** - Write code the way you think
-- **🔧 TypeScript** - Full type safety with zero config
+- **🔧 TypeScript** - Full type safety with zero configuration
-- **⚡ Fast** - Optimized reactivity with batching to prevent excessive re-renders
+- **⚡ Simple** - Focus on business logic, not state management patterns

 ---